 How was Jabez more honourable?

 No one could say for certain.
 Honour in the bible refers to the statue, which was tied to how the community and the Lord perceived you.
 He would have been honourable by following the Lord’s ways and caring for others in his community.
 He would have done this to a greater degree than his brothers.
-Although his prayer is a fairly short one, his life would have been filled with remarkable prayer and expressions of love on a daily basis.
+Although his prayer is a fairly short, his life would have been filled with remarkable prayer and expressions of love daily.

 How was Jabez blessed?

 He was blessed through increase.
 His prayer was for God to enlarge his territory.
 The Lord did this.
 He sought that the God of Israel would bless him.